Information for Passengers who are travelling with batteries that are not installed in devices

-When carried by passengers for personal use these must be individually protected so as to prevent short circuits (by placement in original retail packaging or by otherwise insulating terminals, e.g. by taping over exposed terminals or placing each battery in a separate plastic bag or protective pouch) and carried in carry-on baggage only.
+Must be individually protected so as to prevent short circuits (by placement in original retail packaging or by otherwise insulating terminals, e.g. by taping over exposed terminals or placing each battery in a separate plastic bag or protective pouch).

 Each spare battery must not exceed the following:

 Batteries and cells must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3.
-It may be necessary to contact the manufacturer to confirm that this has been complied with.
+It may be necessary to contact the manufacturer to confirm that they have complied with the requirements.